Obama campaign used security keys during both elections to prevent hacks

 This isn't just a problem of the past.
 Former Director of National Intelligence James Clapper warned Congress that Russian hackers would return in 2018 to attack the elections, as well as in 2020, and there's already been evidence of it happening.

-Sen. Claire McCaskill, a Democrat from Missouri, said hackers attempted to access a staffer's emails through a phishing attack -- the same play that breached the DNC.
+Sen. Claire McCaskill, a Democrat from Missouri, said hackers attempted to access a staffer's emails through a phishing attack -- the same method that breached the DNC.
 On Wednesday, Rolling Stone reported that hackers gained access to a Congressional candidate's emails in California.
-And in July, Microsoft said it stopped Russian hackers from attacking three Congress members.
+And in July, Microsoft said it stopped Russian hackers from attacking three members of Congress.

-Attacks against political candidates and elections have become a major concern, as lawmakers fear these hacks challenge a democracy's legitimacy.
-These targeted attacks can also cause political chaos and sway elections in a preferred candidates' favor.
+Attacks against political candidates and elections have become a major concern, potentially undermining the legitimacy of the democratic process.
+These targeted attacks could also cause political chaos and sway elections in a preferred candidates' favor.

-Ehrensvard said that security keys were a crucial tool for protecting elections, as it made hacking highly targeted people much more difficult.
-The company has been working with election campaigns around the world, noting that it recently protected a presidential election in another country, but declined to state which one.
+Ehrensvärd said that security keys are crucial for protecting elections, as they make hacking highly targeted people much more difficult.
+Her company has been working with election campaigns around the world, saying that it recently protected a presidential election in another country but declining to state which one.

-She said that Yubico has been teaching political campaigns in the US during this year's race on why they need security keys.
+She said that Yubico has been teaching political campaigns in the US during this year's race about why they need security keys.
 She declined to provide more specific information.

-"The people who are in election campaigns right now may actually not want to disclose what they're using, even if they're using the best," she said.
+"The people who are in election campaigns right now," she said, "may actually not want to disclose what they're using, even if they're using the best."

 Discuss: Obama campaign used security keys during both elections to prevent hacks